TerenceLiu98/sparrow/README.md

 The **sparrow** project aims to help beginner to understand the base architecture of a large language model from scratch.
 Not only the model, but also the optimization methods that are widely use to shorten the training process.

-- [ ] tokenizer from scratch & merge tokenizer
+- [x] tokenizer from scratch & merge tokenizer
-- [ ] model modules from scratch & train the stacked model
+- [x] base model modules from scratch & train the stacked model
 - [ ] supervised fine-tuning
 - [ ] Reward Modelling
+- [ ] Mixture-of-Expert

 ## Before

 1. For tokenizer and pretraining process, to simplify the data collection process, we use the data from [`wikimedia/wikipedia`](https://huggingface.co/datasets/wikimedia/wikipedia), ensuring that our training corpus is both rich in content and easily accessible.
-We use 10%-20% of the data with six official language of United Nation — Arabic, Chinese, English, French, Russian, and Spanish—providing a diverse and representative sample for training our tokenizer.
+We use 0.2M of the data for each six official languages of United Nation — Arabic, Chinese, English, French, Russian, and Spanish—providing a diverse and representative sample for training our tokenizer.
+2. For pretrain process, we also use [`wikimedia/wikipedia`](https://huggingface.co/datasets/wikimedia/wikipedia) to ensure the model's token embedding and tokenizer's alignment.
+3. For the instruct tuning process, we adopt the [`Open-Orca/OpenOrca`](https://huggingface.co/datasets/Open-Orca/OpenOrca) and [`cognitivecomputations/dolphin`](https://huggingface.co/datasets/cognitivecomputations/dolphin) as the dataset.
-2. All parameters of training are located in `./configs/`, you may change it before you train each module
+4. All parameters of training are located in `./configs/`, you may change it before you train each module

 ## Tokenizer